Adarsh0047/PyTorch-ZTM/README.md

 # Pytorch ZTM

-This repository contains all the code written by me from the [ZTM - Pytorch Course](https://www.udemy.com/course/pytorch-for-deep-learning/) by [Danie Bourke](https://github.com/mrdbourke).
+This repository contains all the code written by me from the [ZTM - Pytorch Course](https://www.udemy.com/course/pytorch-for-deep-learning/) by [Daniel Bourke](https://github.com/mrdbourke).

 This repository contains a folder for each section in the course.
 Each folder has the notebook from the course, exercise notebook with solution and data.